umanochiocciola/slup/README.md

 ## slup creation instructions

-to create a slup package, first of all create a directory like this
+to create a slup package, first of all create a directory named exactly as your package[^1] like this

 expected directory:</br>
 ```